Who's Got Your Case?BE SMART. GET RINEHARDT.

 To prove products such as faulty seatbelts or airbags caused spinal cord injuries, you’ll need to prove:

-• Product had a defective design
+• The product had a defective design.

-• Product had defects in warnings
+• The product had defects in warning notices.

-If claimants are able to prove any one (1) component above, their claim would survive.
-In Ohio, injured persons have two (2) years from the day the injury first took place to file a civil action.
-Damages are capped at $500,000 per occurrence or three times economic losses (capped at $350,000 per person) for noneconomic damages, with no cap on economic damages.
+• Damages are capped at $500,000 per occurrence or three times economic losses (capped at $350,000 per person) for noneconomic damages, with no cap on economic damages.

 Proving an individual sustained a spinal cord injury from a premises liability incident requires:

-• That hazard caused a spinal cord injury which resulted in economic losses and additional suffering
+• That hazard caused a spinal cord injury which resulted in economic losses and additional suffering.

-Those who wish to bring a civil action against the property owner are given two (2) years from the date injury was sustained to file, or they’ll lose their rights.
-Damage caps for noneconomic losses follow the above, while punitive damages are capped at ten percent of the claim’s net worth, up to $350,000.
+• Damage caps for noneconomic losses follow the above, while punitive damages are capped at ten percent of the claim’s net worth, up to $350,000.
 There are no caps on economic losses.

 Whether by vehicle accident or medical negligence, personal injuries that cause an individual to sustain an injury to their spine are equally catastrophic to those above.
-Victims can take action against the negligent party, but will need to prove:

-• The defendant had the duty to care for the injured
+• The defendant had the duty to care for the injured.

-• The breach caused an injury to the individual they were legally responsible to
+• The breach caused an injury to the individual they were legally responsible to.

-• That injury brought about economic and noneconomic losses
+• That injury brought about economic and noneconomic losses.

-Injuries to persons and personal property are given two (2) years from the injury to seek legal action; medical malpractice, one (1) year in most claims but up to four (4) years under Ohio’s statute of repose (restrictions apply); two (2) years if bringing action against Ohio government or its employees.
+• Two (2) years if bringing action against the Ohio government or its employees.
 Actions against the government must be filed with the Court of Claims.

-Spinal Cord Injury Frequently Asked Questions
+Columbus Spinal Cord Injury Frequently Asked Questions

 What if I’m partially at fault for the accident that caused my injury?

-Ohio does not bar recovery of economic or noneconomic damages provided the injured person is less negligent than the other party.
+• Ohio does not bar recovery of economic or noneconomic damages provided the injured person is less negligent than the other party.
 This allows an individual to have 50% fault in their own accident without loss of settlement, although any monetary award will be reduced by the amount of fault the injured person was found to have.

 What if I’m unable to afford medical care for my injured spine?